 The Better Business Bureau suggests that you keep information like your birthdate, address and phone number out of your profile.

 Do you have experience with fake friend requests?
+What do you think are the keys to staying social after 60?
 Please share with the community how you dealt with it.